Replica-symmetric approach to the typical eigenvalue fluctuations of Gaussian random matrices: The mean and the variance of

 For the second observable we set $a = -L$ and $b=L$, with $0 < L < 2$.
 In this case the random variable $I_N$ quantifies the number of eigenvalues within $[-L,L]$.
 The solutions for $\Delta_a$ and $\Delta_b$ in the limit $\eta \rightarrow 0^+$ read

 Inserting the above forms in eq. (\ref{mean}) and summing the series we obtain

 with $C(\theta_L)$ defined in eq. (\ref{sqwbb}).

-The leading term $\lim_{N \rightarrow \infty} \frac{\left \langle I_N \right \rangle}{N}$ of eq. (\ref{ssqa}) agrees with a previous work \cite{Marino2014}.
-For $\beta =2$, the $O(1/N)$ correction in the above equation is absent, which we have confirmed independently through numerical diagonalisation of finite random matrices.
+The leading term $\lim_{N \rightarrow \infty} \frac{\left \langle I_N \right \rangle}{N}$ of eq. (\ref{ssqa}) agrees with the exact result \cite{Marino2014}.
+For $\beta =2$, the $O(1/N)$ correction in the above equation is absent, due to the replica symmetric {\it ansatz} for the order parameter.
+The $O(1/N)$ contribution to $\frac{\left \langle I_N \right \rangle}{N}$ can be derived by integrating the $O(1/N)$ correction to the spectral density over $[-L,L]$.
+In the replica framework, the latter quantity is exactly calculated only when replica symmetry breaking is taken into account \cite{Kamenev}, i.e., the situation here is completely analogous to the case of the index discussed above.
+For $\beta=1$, our result for the $O(1/N)$ correction in eq. (\ref{ssqa}) can be derived from references \cite{verbaar1984,dhesi1990,Itoi1997,Kalisch2002}, where the $O(1/N)$ contribution to the spectral density is computed exactly using replicas \cite{verbaar1984,dhesi1990,Itoi1997} and supersymmetry \cite{Kalisch2002}.
 In figure \ref{correc} we compare the analytical behaviour of $C(\theta_L)$ with numerical diagonalisation of real symmetric matrices drawn from the GOE ensemble.
 Similarly to the $O(1/N)$ correction to the average index, figure \ref{correc} illustrates the convergence of the numerical diagonalisation results to the analytical formula of $C(\theta_L)$ for increasing $N$.
 However, the variance of $I_N$ for Gaussian random matrices displays an abrupt change of behaviour as we reach the scaling regime $2-L = O(N^{-2/3})$ \cite{Marino2014,Marino2016}, which indicates that our formula for the $O(1/N)$ coefficient might in fact breakdown sufficiently close to $L=2$.
 A detailed analysis of the behaviour close to the band edges will not be pursued here.

 The variance of the number of eigenvalues $I_N$ within $[-L,L]$ is the so-called number variance \cite{BookMehta}.
 The substitution of eqs. (\ref{d1}) and (\ref{d2}) in eq. (\ref{var}) reads

 where the divergent contribution appears once more as a harmonic series.
 Following the reasoning of the previous subsection, we conclude that the number variance for $N \gg 1$ is given by